Pursuing Compensation for Workplace Hearing Loss

 When many Michigan residents think about workplace accidents, they may initially think about falls and equipment malfunctions.
-However, accidents also include hearing loss from excessive noise.
+However, accidents also include hearing loss and tinnitus (ringing in the ears) from excessive noise.

 Employers are required to make sure that their workers are not exposed to high noise levels, either by providing protective equipment or monitoring the noise level.
 The Occupational Safety and Health Administration says that work environments are too loud if employees must yell to speak to nearby colleagues or if they experience tinnitus.

 The amount of hearing loss employees incur depends on their field of employment.
 While only about 7 percent of emergency medical responders and law enforcement officers lose some range of hearing, 17 percent of miners are affected.
 Age can sometimes be a factor, with hearing impairment more likely to occur as employees age.
 Additionally, men are more likely to lose their hearing than women.

 Side Effects of Hearing Loss In the Workplace

 Hearing loss is more common than many people may realize.
 According to the Centers for Disease Control and Prevention, more people suffer from hearing impairment than from cancer.
 The ramifications can be severe, especially as employees reach retirement.
 People with poor hearing sometimes experience depression and poor communication abilities, as well as the inability to hear sounds below a certain volume.
 These ailments may cause people to lose healthy years in their retirement.

 You may be able to receive workers' compensation for hearing loss if your injuries were suffered on the job.
 The actual benefits you may be entitled to will depend on the severity of your hearing loss.
 If you are unable to work you may be eligible for wage loss benefits.
 Workers' comp should also cover expenses for necessary medical treatment, hearing aids, and other hearing assist devices.

 Hearing Loss Prevention